Compassion (Forest Swords album): Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, Compassion received an average score of 82, based on 15 reviews, indicating "universal acclaim".
 Q magazine gave the album a score of 4 out of 5 and said it "unfolds like a journey through a bustling soundscape of found sounds, instrumental loops and post-dubstep production".
 Loud and Quiet gave the album 8 out of 10 and stated it is "arresting in its austerity".
 Pitchfork rated the album 7.8; "more ambitious and varied while retaining the uncanniness he's known for".
 PopMatters gave it a score of 8, saying "A dazzling, evocative album that acts as the perfect soundtrack to the precarious times we live in".
 The A.V.
 Club called it "passionately realized" in an A− review.
 Clash gave it an 8 out of 10 review, describing it as "wordless protest music that impresses with its sheer thematic ambition".
 Exclaim! awarded it 8 out of 10, saying "the goosebumps will cover most of your body".
 It charted at number 9 on their Top 10 Dance and Electronic Albums of 2017.
 The Quietus said that he had "lost none of his power to enthral, disturb and enthuse".
 Compassion was included in Albums of the Week lists by Rolling Stone, Entertainment Weekly and Vulture.
 It was album of the week on BBC 6 Music and Bleep.
 Holly Dicker of Resident Advisor described the music on Compassion as experimental.
+Tom Ewing of Freaky Trigger deemed it an album of electronica with shades of goth music.